julianbrowne/bennett/README.md

 	logout_without_login:
 		- my_api_spec.session.logout:
-			desc: "expect to fail a logout with no active session"
+			description: "expect to fail a logout with no active session"
 			response: 400

 ## Installation